whimsylmao/planetservices/README.md

 - **undetected**: enjoy a cheat that stays undetected!
 - **frequent updates**: regular improvements and new features to stay updated!
-- **fully open-source**: think its a rat? simply check the code OR just don't use the menu
+- **fully open-source**: think its a rat or logger? simply check the code OR just don't use the menu

 ## code